Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Results

 Heat redistribution to the night-side lowers the emission from the atmospheric models (as would an increased atmospheric albedo due to clouds).
 Many of the CO$_{2}$-dominated atmospheres can be distinguished from bare-rock surfaces for the planets with the higher signal-to-noise ratios.
 However, many of the modelled planets are approaching the limit of a detectable eclipse at the low values of fractional emission around 0.25 and below in Figure \ref{fig:compare_atmos_emission_names}.

+There are plausible reasons to expect lower albedo values for bare-rock surfaces in general.
+The lower end of the range of possible surface emission values is driven by high-albedo surfaces types in the ``Extraterrestrial Rocks and Other Minerals'' category in Table \ref{tab:surfaces}.
+For TRAPPIST-1 c, Figure \ref{fig:compare_emission} shows that the range of F1500W emission values due to the ``Extrusive Igneous Rocks'' and ``Other Terrestrial Igneous Rocks'' extends down to $\sim$0.45 rather than $\sim$0.20 for the whole sample of surfaces.

-We note again that we do not model the effect of space weathering on the albedo and emissivity of the bare-rock surfaces.
+Similarly, we do not model the effect of space weathering on the albedo and emissivity of the bare-rock surfaces.
 This could plausibly decrease the albedo of these surfaces, making them more readily distinguished from CO$_{2}$-dominated atmospheres \citep{hu2012theoretical}.
 However, we suggest this does not allow unambiguous detections of atmospheres.
-Even if we might expect (for example) high-albedo albite dust to be weathered and become darker, we cannot guarantee that this is the case on an unknown planet.
-For the purposes of understanding the plausible range of emission, we do not model space weathering because it would simply move the F1500W emission of each surface upwards toward the black-body value.
-As our range of surfaces already spans this range of emission, modelling space weathering would not add to the existing range of F1500W emission from our bare-rock models.
-Further, as mentioned above, the extent of darkening due to nanophase metals at a given time reflects a competition between space weathering and (poorly-constrained) resurfacing processes.
+As mentioned above, the extent of darkening due to nanophase metals at a given time reflects a competition between space weathering and (poorly-constrained) resurfacing processes acting against weathering.
+Whilst bare-rocks in the solar system frequently appear weathered and darker, these bodies are all small and relatively geologically inactive.
+The geophysical heat engine would persist for longer on more massive bodies \citep{stevenson_styles_2003, kite2009geodynamics}, promoting frequent reworking of the crust, irrespective of atmosphere retention.
+Thus, even if we might expect (for example) high-albedo lunar anorthosite to be weathered and become darker \citep{yamamoto_spaceweathered_2018}, we cannot guarantee that this is the case for an unknown planet.
+For the purposes of understanding the plausible range of emission, we do not model space weathering because it would simply move the F1500W emission of each surface upwards toward the black body value.
+As our range of surfaces already spans this range of emission, modelling space weathering would not add to the possible range of F1500W emission from our bare-rock models.

-The ordering of the planets by equilibrium temperature in Figure \ref{fig:compare_atmos_emission_names} shows how the emission in the F1500W bandpass rises with planetary equilibrium temperature. \citet{mansfield2019identifying} showed how this is due to the peak of the Planck function moving to shorter wavelengths for hotter planets, where the emissivity of the bare-rock surfaces is relatively lower (see Figure \ref{fig:all_albedo_spectra}), which makes the emission at 15$\mu$m relatively higher.
+The ordering of the planets by equilibrium temperature in Figure \ref{fig:compare_atmos_emission_names} shows how the emission from bare-rock surfaces in the F1500W bandpass (as a fraction of the black body value) rises with planetary equilibrium temperature, most strongly at higher equilibrium temperatures. \citet{mansfield2019identifying} showed how this is due to the peak of the Planck function moving to shorter wavelengths for hotter planets, where the emissivity of the bare-rock surfaces is relatively lower (see Figure \ref{fig:all_albedo_spectra}), which makes the emission at 15$\mu$m relatively higher.
+This is a fractional effect on the change in emission from a black-body, so has a larger absolute effect on the lower end of the emission range than the higher end.